 A fire drill will be conducted once each month.
 The fire drill rules and exits to be used are posted in each classroom.
-Everyone must follow rules listed by the classroom doors.
+Should a parent or visitor be in the parking lot during a drill we ask that they stop their car and put the vehicle in park.
+Students and staff access all areas of the parking lots and moving vehicles are a cause for concern.

-Crisis Drills
+Lockdown Drills

-Schools are required to have crisis or lockdown procedures in place for emergencies.
-Schools conduct four (4) crisis drills annually.
+Schools are required to have a lockdown procedure in place for emergencies.
+Schools conduct four (4) lockdown drills annually.
 All exterior doors (except for the office entrance door) are locked from the outside during the school day.
 These drills give the staff, students and administrators the chance to practice the drills should a critical incident occur at school.